 At the dawn of the 20th century, European artists were looking for new forms of expression that challenged, rather than simply illustrated, their rapidly changing world of ideas and technology.
 The traditional techniques of realism and perspective seemed overworked and predictable.
 Their solution was to draw on images from other cultures and fuse them with European influences to refresh the tired traditions of Western Art.

 Today, the finer qualities of African tribal art, like the qualities of good art from any continent, are more clearly understood and have assumed their true position in the art of mankind.
 Sadly however, most traditional African artworks are now produced for the tourist trade.
-Although some of these objects are examples of skilled craftsmanship, collectors suggest that many lack the character that is generated by a spiritual, as opposed to a profit motive.
+Although some of these objects are examples of skilled craftsmanship, they lack the honest character that is generated by a spiritual, as opposed to a profit motive.